- All our books

 ‘Desperate to ﬁnd him, his mother begins a vigil that lasts for days, then weeks, then months.
 She is treated ﬁrst as a tragic ﬁgure, then as a grief-crazed hysteric, then as an unpleasant reminder of the bad fortune that can befall us all.
 Against all hope, despite false leads and the desertions of her friends and allies, she believes with all her heart that somehow, somewhere, Alex will be found alive.’

-The US Publisher’s Weekly said: ‘Haunting, harrowing and highly effective… a stunning shocker of an ending…It strings out the suspense to the almost unendurable.’
+The US Publisher’s Weekly called the book ‘Haunting, harrowing and highly effective… a stunning shocker of an ending…It strings out the suspense to the almost unendurable.’

 Also available as a Persephone e-book.